 Even if your spouse isn’t working at the business, s/he is involved with the business.
 You and your spouse may not share the same strategic vision for the company.
 Or you might share it.
 And now your spouse is in conflict with a beloved sibling who has different ideas.

 There’s a process for addressing conflict within the business.
-You and your spouse may want to setup a process for managing when the two of you disagree about the business.
+You and your spouse may want to setup a process for managing business disputes.
 Do you discuss it at home?
 Do you bring in a third party to facilitate discussion?
 How will you each advocate for your different business ideas without undermining your marriage?

 Talk about how you’ll manage conflict with your spouse before the conflict happens.